-We are teaming up with LAUSD to fund and implement an innovative new program for music education combining direct access to instruments, teacher-led instruction and an always-on digital learning tool — Fender Play.
+We are teaming up with LA Unified to fund and implement an innovative new program for music education combining direct access to instruments, teacher-led instruction and an always-on digital learning tool — Fender Play.

-Our goal is to provide Access to 10,000 LAUSD Middle-School Students by the end of 2021.
+Our goal is to provide access to 10,000 LA Unified middle school Students by the end of 2021.
 With 5,000 students and 70 teachers currently engaged in the program, we are halfway there.

 It’s critical that we keep teachers, students and families engaged and playing.
 Our focus is on building a scalable, sustainable model for music education.
 We are starting in middle school and hope to extend the program to elementary and high school.

 There are over 52M K-12 students in the U.S. alone, and the vast majority have limited, or no, access to music education of any kind.
-Our vision is to extend the LAUSD pilot program to schools nationwide.
+Our vision is to extend the LA Unified pilot program to schools nationwide.

 The Foundation is currently implementing an innovative new program for music education, combining direct access to instruments, teacher-led instruction and an always-on digital learning service — Fender Play.

-Every student who participates up for the LAUSD music program receives an Acoustic, Electric or Bass guitar, or Ukulele.
+Every student who participates in the LA Unified music program receives an Acoustic, Electric or Bass guitar, or Ukulele.
 The instruments are sent directly to their homes and are theirs to keep.

-In partnership with the LAUSD teaching staff and administration, we are developing an innovative synchronous & asynchronous teaching method that combines teacher-led zoom & classroom instruction with access to Fender Play, an always-on digital learning platform designed to teach guitar, bass and ukulele.
+In partnership with the LA Unified teaching staff and administration, we are developing an innovative synchronous & asynchronous teaching method that combines teacher-led zoom & classroom instruction with access to Fender Play, an always-on digital learning platform designed to teach guitar, bass and ukulele.

-Through direct artist involvement, class-drop-ins, field trips and events, the Foundation and LAUSD are working to provide inspirational moments and experiences to both compliment and encourage each student’s learning experience.
+Through direct artist involvement, class-drop-ins, field trips and events, the Foundation and LA Unified are working to provide inspirational moments and experiences to both compliment and encourage each student’s learning experience.

 The Fender Play Foundation provides a pathway for students to reach their full potential through music education.
 By breaking down the barriers many children face in finding the right instructional leadership and means to purchase instruments, the Foundation helps students grow cognitively, creatively, socially and emotionally.